babarrett/mitosis-docs/mitosis-partslist.md

 ## Parts / Bill of materials

-* Keyboard halves
-	* 4 Mitosis Keyboard PCBs (2 for plates, 2 for PCB)
-	* 2 nRF51822 wireless module (Contains a Nordic Semiconductor
-	51822-QFAC1-1513AN SOC chip).
-It appears that these are single-sourced though [Waveshare](http://www.waveshare.com/core51822-b.htm) $7ea + $3 shipping, direct or $11 on Amazon.
-	* 2 reverse polarity protection MOS FET (SI2302)
-	* 2 CR2032 batteries
-	* 2 x 4-pin Right angle 0.1" headers
-	* 4 x 1-pin Straight 0.1" headers -- Used on either side of each battery
-	* an (optional, very low priority) LED can be added to existing pads on the keyboard halves.
-It could be used to aid debugging new wireless code.
-The orientation, values, and placement of these parts are not known.
-TODO: Determine.
-	  * 1 single, LED SMD.
-	  * 1 single, resistor SMD.

 * Receiver module
 	* 1 Receiver Interface PCB, OSHPark or other PCB house.
 	* 1 Pro Micro controller.
 Leonardo Pro Micro ATmega32U4 5V/16MHz.
 Replaces ATmega328 Arduino Pro Mini